• Skip to primary navigation

 Variations

-• Adding ¼ cup of almond flour improves the waffles' texture.
+2. Adding ¼ cup of almond flour improves the texture of the waffles.

-• Omit the vanilla and use shredded cheddar for a savory version that you can use as sandwich bread.
+4. Omit the vanilla and use shredded cheddar for a savory version that can be used as sandwich bread.

 Here's an overview of the steps needed to make this recipe.
 The detailed instructions are listed in the recipe card below.

 Serve immediately with your chosen toppings.
-I like to use sugar-free maple syrup.
+I use sugar-free maple syrup.

 Recipe FAQs